boennecd/US_PD_models/README.md

 Each file, as of this writing, starts by printing the branch and commit id from [github.com/boennecd/US_PD_data](https://github.com/boennecd/US_PD_data).
 This repository is used to create the data set that is being used.
+The annual models are from an earlier analysis and are not up-to-date.

 Knit the documents at the project root.
 You can change this in Rstudio in the "Knit" drop down menu.
 We use [packrat](https://rstudio.github.io/packrat/) to ensure